tencent cloud

 #### Advanced upload API (recommended)

-# This API can automatically select between simple upload and multipart upload based on the file size.
-Multipart upload supports the checkpoint restart feature.
+# Automatically selects simple upload or multipart upload based on file size.
+Multipart upload supports the feature for resumable upload.

 response = client.upload_file(